Strong US Gov strength encryption, DRM and licensing controls

 Libraries have previously controlled documents by not allowing them to leave their premises except under controlled conditions.
 But that creates serious limitations on facilitating academic study and review.
-This poses the question of how, in the digital age, books and documents can be distributed without harming the economic mechanisms needed to pay for their support infrastructure.
+This poses the question of how, in the digital age, books and documents can be distributed and controlled (controlled digital lending) without harming the economic mechanisms needed to pay for their support infrastructure.

 Using Locklizard ebook DRM it is possible to convert to a model where physical copies are hardly ever touched or distributed except for academic study or for public exhibitions, and all lending is done using DRM controlled digital versions.

 Some have considered that libraries should be able to operate in two modes.